 What is pesto?

-It is a sauce that hails from Italy, traditionally made in a mortar and pestle, with basil, garlic, nuts and olive oil among its ingredients.
+It's a sauce from Italy, traditionally made by hand with a mortar and pestle, with basil, garlic, nuts and olive oil among its ingredients.

 What is cilantro?

-Fresh cilantro (image above) is a green herb similar in looks to parsley.
+Fresh cilantro is a green herb similar in looks to parsley.

 Different uses

-- Cilantro avocado toast (image above): this is one of my favorite ways, with avocado on a toasted piece of bread.
+- Cilantro avocado toast: is one of my favorite ways, with sliced avocado on a toasted piece of good bread.

 - Pasta: the most common way, add a dollop to a plate of freshly cooked pasta and mix.

-- Sandwiches: use it as a spread in meat, cold meat, and veggies sandwiches.
+- Sandwiches: use it as a spread in meat, cold meat, and veggie sandwiches.

 - Pizza: make it thinner (adding more olive oil) and drizzle on top of a cheese pizza when you remove it from the oven.